noahari/VascalCompiler/README.md

 - cd back out to src and run com.Parser

--  The default test file is now phase3-1.txt (phase3-1.vas) since Array actions are not yet implemented, and now simple.txt has too many unimplemented actions that would cause errors.
+- The default test file is now ult.txt (ultimate.vas).
 Like previous versions, all you need to do to add test files is add them to the directory src/com/LanguageResources and type their name in as arguments to running com.Parser
 (e.g. "java com.Parser simple.txt" would Parse a file called simple.txt in the LanguageResources folder).

 - This can now be run in intelliJ without changing code pointing to paths.

+*NOTE 1: TVI code may differ from other compilations due to implementation of modulus.
+The resulting TVI code is still equally effective.
+The additional lines are equivalent moves, and any differences in register access and outp/print follow those differences.
+This causes an increase in memory allocation and extraneous moves, so assuming there is time this may be optimized out in future versions.*

-*NOTE: Sometimes when moving between OS or systems, critical spaces in the grammar get optimized away.
+*NOTE 2: Sometimes when moving between OS or systems, critical spaces in the grammar get optimized away.
 The compiler demands epsilon be represented as exactly ":=  ", so simply adding a special character and editing the RHS table may fix this.
 Causes an array out of bounds exception at start of execution*

 ## Changelog:

+###Version 1.0
+>Implemented additional versions of generate to fix errors when we can just pass hard values

+>Implemented getSTEPrefix, getParamPrefix, and getSTEAddress

+>Added tracking for local memory as localstore, as well as tracking for parameters in procs and funcs

+>Implemented Actions 5, 11, 15, 16, 17, 19, 20, 21, 35, 36, 37, 49, 50, 51, 51WRITE, 51READ, 52, 54

+>Revised Action 53

 ### Version 0.75
 >Implemented EType to track whether the expression being evaluated is arithmetic or relational